Barksdale Hamlett

-Barksdale Hamlett, Jr. (December 30, 1908 – August 26, 1979) was a United States Army four-star general who served as commandant of the American sector of Berlin during the 1958 Berlin crisis and as Vice Chief of Staff of the United States Army from 1962 to 1964.
+Barksdale Hamlett Jr. (30 December 1908 – 26 August 1979) was a United States Army four-star general who served as commandant of the American sector of Berlin during the 1958 Berlin crisis and as Vice Chief of Staff of the United States Army from 1962 to 1964.
 He later served as President of Norwich University in Vermont.

 Early career

-Hamlett was born in Hopkinsville, Kentucky, to Barksdale Hamlett, Sr. and Daisey C. Hamlett.
+Hamlett was born in Hopkinsville, Kentucky, to Barksdale Hamlett Sr. and Daisey C. Hamlett.
 When he was three, his family moved to Frankfort, Kentucky when his father was elected superintendent of public instruction for the state of Kentucky, but later relocated to Columbia, Kentucky.
 As a junior at Adair County High School, he received an appointment to the United States Naval Academy at Annapolis from Congressman Ralph Gilbert, to begin in 1925.
 However, Gilbert revoked the appointment after traveling to the Far East that summer on a Navy cruiser and being appalled by what he considered to be excessive drinking by the ship's officers during port calls.
 Instead, Gilbert substituted an appointment to the United States Military Academy at West Point for the following year.
-Hamlett spent the intervening year at Lindsey Wilson Junior College and entered the Military Academy on July 1, 1926, where he roomed with future four-star general Hamilton H. Howze.
+Hamlett spent the intervening year at Lindsey Wilson Junior College and entered the Military Academy on 1 July 1926, where he roomed with future four-star general Hamilton H. Howze.
 Graduating in 1930 in the middle of his class, he was commissioned a second lieutenant in the field artillery.

 Hamlett's first assignment was in C Battery, 12th Field Artillery, 2nd Infantry Division, Fort Sam Houston, Texas.
 In 1932 he was assigned as motors officer and later battery executive in B Battery, 11th Field Artillery, Hawaiian Division, Schofield Barracks, Hawaii, which won the prestigious Knox Trophy that year as the best Field Artillery battery in the army.
 In 1934 he was transferred to the 18th Field Artillery, Fort Sill, Oklahoma, but was almost immediately reassigned as assistant post signal officer at Fort Sill, where the following year he attended the Regular Course and Advanced Motors Course at the Field Artillery School.
 He then served a three-year tour at Fort Sam Houston as regimental motors officer and later regimental adjutant for the 15th Field Artillery, and finished his tour as an aide to Brigadier General Lesley J. McNair.

 In 1939, Hamlett reported to the 1st Balloon Squadron, Army Air Corps, Post Field, where he was rated as a free balloon pilot, captive balloon pilot, and motorized balloon pilot.
 He abandoned the Air Corps upon receiving his desired assignment as a gunnery instructor at the field artillery school at Fort Sill.
 He was promoted to captain in 1940 by new legislation that automatically advanced every regular officer with at least 10 years of service.